paulda1/paulda1.github.io/_posts/2025-06-28-GSoC Week 5: Algorithmic thinking.md

 ---
-title: "GSoC Week 5: Algorithmic Thinking
+title: "GSoC Week 5: Algorithmic Thinking"
 ---

 As we’d previously mentioned the message.cc file contains the entirety of the message type detection logic.
 And then this object is passed into the ft8_encoder class to handle encoding which each have different encoding rules and bit field structures.